CodeNinja-Z/attendance-tracking-api/README.md

 * Make the user be able to search logs by date/month, do some filtering and sorting.

+* Write more error handlers on both the back-end and front-end.

 * Polish the UI to make it appealing to use.